 Crawlers do not know how to categorize images unless they are associated with a text called alt text.
 It is prudent to use niche phrases in the alt text to help bots further determine your content’s relevancy.

 Successful keyword targeting necessitates constant monitoring and tweaking.
-With a niche finder or a keyword tool, you can generate specific long-tail keywords and get access to the resources to optimize the website better.
+With a niche finder or keyword tool, you can generate specific long-tail keywords and get access to the resources to optimize the website better.
 This way, your website receives more traffic and ranks higher in the search results.